eliasdaler/edbr/README.md

 # EDBR - Elias Daler's Bikeshed Renderer

-This project initially started for learning Vulkan but quickly grew into a full-fledged game engine with which I'll write my games with.
+This project initially started for learning Vulkan but quickly grew into a full-fledged game engine with which I write my games with.

 This is a monorepo and contains both the engine (in `edbr` directory) and various games/test projects (in `games` directory).